stratosphereips/feel_project/README.md

 # FEEL project

+The feel project aims at researching, developing and implementing a federated learning ML model for intrusion detection systems.
-Code repository for the FEEL project and Pavel Janata's thesis on Decentralized Federated Learning for Network Security
+It was implemented by Pavel Janata's and published for his thesis "Decentralized Federated Learning for Network Security".

+This project is funded by [NlNet NGI Zero Entrust](https://nlnet.nl/project/Iris-P2P/)

 # Goal
 Detect malicious SSL/TLS traffic using federated learning.

 # Docker setup
-You can build docker image for the anomaly detection experiment.
+You can build a docker image for the anomaly detection experiment.
-To build the image simply run
+To build the image, simply run

 ```bash
 make build_anomaly_detection_docker